TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 **Tip #2: Choosing what to understand**: no leader will tell you they can do a better job of each of the people working under them.
 Their role, as a leader, is finding the right people for each job and removing obstacles to allow them to do their best work.
 Naturally, their *understanding* of each domain is being *outsourced* to someone else, allowing the leader to spread there focus elsewhere.
 THat is the role of delegation and it is a wonderful thing.
 However, sometimes leaders must become deeply understanding of a particular topic or domain, with thier understanding later becoming critical to them making the *right decisions* on where to delegate their teams energy.
 The decision of **what** to invest your time learning and understanding is going to be a critical question that we answer in the future, especially with how much we can delegate to AI and get away with (procrastinate/postpone).

 **Tip #3: Quickly Understanding**: With how much we can now delegate to AI Agents, pressure will likely ramp up on the individual worker *not* being an isolated "specialist" of a particular single domain, task, business process, etc. Instead, each of us will be expected to do more with these tools, not only outputting more but outputting across a variety of connected disciplines.
 Being a *quick, adaptable learner* is going to become a very valuable skill in the modern era - again, not necessarily learning it all at a deep level at a domain, but enough to be "dangerous", i.e. direct your agent exactly as necessarily to achieve the optimal outcome!

+## Close
+This isn't something new: Cliffnotes allowed students to fake understanding of a book.
+Phrasebooks allowed travelers to fake understanding of a language when traveling abroad.
+Auto-correct allows authors to fake proper grammar and spelling.

+Now with AI, it is possible to fake *intelligence*.

+The tempting allure of the illusion of capability will be alluring to many to postpone their understanding of a particular domain, outsourcing thought and understanding to the agent.
+This can quickly become a slippery slope.

+Stay sharp!
+But not in the "old way"... stay sharp in the "new way": find that symbiosis with agents, the right balance that allows *both* you and your agents to thrive in the long term.
+With these agents, you're the captain of the ship anyway; the captain better maintain his/her judgement and wit!